nhsconnect/nhslogin/src/user-journeys.md

               <div class="app-code-snippet__container">
               <ul>
               <li>User verified email and phone number</li>
-                <li>User verified their; date of birth, NHS number, full name – this information has been checked with their NHS Personal Demographics Service (PDS) record (held on Spine)</li>
+                <li>User verified date of birth, NHS number, first name and last name – this information has been checked with their NHS Personal Demographics Service (PDS) record (held on Spine)</li>
                 <li>User verified the area code of their postcode – this information has been checked with and ‘fuzzy matched’ to their NHS Personal Demographics Service (PDS) record (held on Spine)</li>
                 <li>GP surgery code (ODS code)</li>
                 </ul>